The Astrology Podcast

 CB: Sure.
 All right.
 And what’s your next project?
 Do you have another book coming up or anything we should know about?

 DG: Well, yeah, that was a huge undertaking.
-And I thought writing a dissertation was difficult.
-Writing a book was even harder.
-But anyway, no. I’m not thinking about another book at the moment, but certainly at some point I would like to do a re-edition of Paulus.
-I’ve just written some articles on medical astrology and an article called [Divination into Kombucha] which obviously is taking in both astrology and medical practice.
-As I mentioned to you before, I’m gonna be writing an article on the lot tradition in the Arabic period particularly in Abu Ma’shar.
+I thought writing a dissertation was difficult, writing a book was even harder.
+But anyway, no, I’m not thinking about another book at the moment, but certainly at some point I would like to do a re-edition of Paulus.
+I’ve just written some articles on medical astrology and an article called Divination into Kombucha, which obviously is taking in both astrology and medical practice.
+As I mentioned to you before, I’m gonna be writing an article on the lot tradition in the Arabic period, particularly in Abu Ma’shar.
 I don’t know.
 At the moment I don’t have a book in my head, but you never know.

 DG: I will be speaking at UAC in Chicago.
-I’m going to be talking about the daimon.
-So all of you who might have been intrigued by my very brief description in our talk today can come along and hear more about the daimon and its philosophical and religious connections and how that ties into astrology.
+I’m going to be talking about the daemon.
+So all of you who might have been intrigued by my very brief description in our talk today can come along and hear more about the daemon and its philosophical and religious connections and how that ties into astrology.

 CB: All right.
 Brilliant.
 Well, I will be there.
 And yeah, I look forward to seeing you there in Chicago next year.
 And I’m sure a lot of our listeners will be interested by this and will join us as well.
-So I think that brings us to end of our talk today.
-So thanks a lot for joining me.
+I think that brings us to the end of our talk today, so thanks a lot for joining me.